abakus00/store-hash-dapp/avoiding_common_attacks.md

 ## Summary

 Measures taken to ensure the contract is not susceptible to common attacks.
-This contract is relatively safe because only handles data uploads.
-There are no value transfers.
+This contract is relatively safe because there are no value transfers.

 Common race condition attacks do not apply here, including:
   - Reentrancy